The Complete Guide to Remote Podcast Recording

 Some of the perks of this method are:

 For the best results, you and your guests should have an external mic and headphones.
-You should also consider software with local recording features, like Riverside.
+You should also consider software with local recording capabilities, such as Riverside.

-A podcast mixer is excellent for recording high-quality audio remotely.
+A podcast mixer, such as Rodecaster, is excellent for recording high-quality audio remotely.
 Connect your phone to the mixer and record your phone conversations.

-Dedicated remote recording software is generally the easiest method.
-Some software options are Alitu, Audacity, Ringr, and Soundtrap.
+Dedicated remote recording software is generally the easiest method and has become a default for most podcasters.
+Some software options are Riverside, Audacity, Zencastr, and Alitu.

 Should you use the remote podcast recording?
 Here are the top benefits.